 Follow Your Gut

 At the end of the day your gut will also be an important factor in who you decide to work.
 Realize that you will likely spend a lot of time working with this listing agent so you will want to make sure that you get a long, at the very least.
 Use your research and instincts to decide if this is the person you trust to make the best decision on your behalf.
 There are many cases when an unethical listing agent can cost you money because it is more beneficial for them to do so.
+Picking the right listing agent is one of the most important factors when selling your house.

 If you are interested in buying or selling property in the Costa Mesa area, Contact Torelli Realty.